Summer is here and my good friend Ariane is ready to offer some tips for getting the most from bronzers and contouring this season.

 Next, Ariane walks through the correct process for applying bronzer.
 She recommends that we use a fairly large brush.
 This will help us to avoid looking “streaky.”

 Ariane also reminds us that, just like with other makeup products, bronzers come in different shades.
 So, make sure that you take the time to find the perfect one for your skin tone.

 The rest of the demonstration is easier to describe in pictures than words, so, I encourage you to watch the video to see the complete process.

 What surprised me most about Ariane’s technique is that she applied bronzer to her entire face.
 As I mentioned to her, I had always thought of bronzer as something that should be applied just on the cheeks.
 Ariane says that this is more the role of contouring.

-Once again, I had a great time talking with Ariane.
-I hope that the makeup tips for older women in this video help you to get the look that you want this summer!
+I had a great time talking with Ariane.
+I hope that the makeup tips for older women in these videos help you to get the look that you want this summer!

 What did you think about Ariane Poole’s tips for bronzers and contouring?
 Are there any additional topics that you would like us to cover with regards to makeup for older women?
 Please join the conversation.